 Q. How much does it cost to play Advanced Baseball?

-A. The total cost to play Advanced Baseball can be the standard registration fee or an additional $75 for those who would like to play Rec-ball and Advanced.
+A. The total cost to play Advanced Baseball is the standard registration fee if the player only plays Advanced Baseball or an additional $75 added to the Rec registration fee for those who play Rec-ball and Advanced together.

 Q. How are teams chosen?